jay-joshy/allergyguide/content/tools/oit_calculator.md

 Goal: choose a measurable mixFoodAmount and mixWaterAmount so that giving dailyAmount (ml) yields desired P mg, subject to constraints.

+**The function should be easily replaceable in the future in case an alternative algorithm is chosen**.

 Function arguments:

 - P (target protein (mg))